CCA Research Fellowship Program

 As an international research institution, the CCA operates in the spaces between architectural culture at large and academic discourse through exhibitions, publications, public events, and research programs.
 The CCA’s Research Fellowship Program supports innovative, advanced research to foster new kinds of intellectual exchange that spark long-term dialogue and debate.

-Fellowships are open to researchers, architects, and curators who intend to pursue interdisciplinary research on architecture, urbanism, landscape, and/or design at the CCA.
+Fellowships are open to researchers, architects, and curators pursuing early stage, interdisciplinary research on architecture, urbanism, landscape, and/or design at the CCA.
 We welcome applications from individuals who hold a PhD, or with equivalent professional experience.
-We value interdisciplinary approaches to the built environment that work from anthropology to Indigenous studies and beyond.
-Although proposed research projects may rely extensively on the CCA Collection as a primary source, we are interested above all in original and significant projects that develop both critical readings and creative research, media, and/or designs.
+We value interdisciplinary approaches to the built environment from anthropology to Indigenous studies and beyond.
+Although proposed research projects may rely extensively on the CCA Collection as a primary source, we are interested above all in original and emerging projects that develop both critical readings and creative research, media, and/or designs.

 The program

-Research Fellows are offered a residency at the CCA between June and August 2024, for a period of one to two months, with the goal of creating a community researchers on site, particularly in relation to our Doctoral Research Residency Program.
-Each Fellow will have access to a private office and receive a monthly stipend of 5000 CAD, as well as additional financial support for travel expenses.
+Research Fellows are offered a residency at the CCA between June and August for a period of one to two months, with the goal of creating a community of researchers on site, particularly alongside our Doctoral Research Residency Program.
+Each Fellow will have access to a private office and receive a monthly stipend of CAD 5,000, as well as additional financial support for travel expenses.
 Based on the scope of the proposed research project, the CCA’s curatorial committee will determine the duration of the residency in discussion with each candidate to best support their project.
-In addition to a public presentation of their work-in-progress, Research Fellows are expected to participate in discussions, seminars, and workshops organized at the CCA, exchange with CCA staff, and engage with the local academic and architectural community.
+In addition to a public presentation of their work in progress, Research Fellows are expected to participate in discussions, seminars, and workshops organized at the CCA, exchange with CCA staff, and engage with the local academic and architectural community.

-Five fellowships are available for 2024.
+Four fellowships are available for 2026.
 Applications (in English or French) must include:

 • a proposal (750-1,000 words) addressing how the research project relates to key lines of investigation at the CCA.
 We strongly encourage applicants with research projects based on recent acquisitions to check and confirm availability with ref@cca.qc.ca before submitting their project proposals.